Are you torn between the National Trust vs English Heritage? Can’t decide which is better: an English Heritage or National Trust membership?

 National Trust vs English Heritage: The Short Answer

-While we’re not convinced one charity is better than the other, we do think their memberships suit different people.
+We’ve been members of both charities for several years now.
+And while we’re not convinced one charity is better than the other, we do think their memberships suit different people.

 If you’re really into history, then you’d probably be better off joining the English Heritage as there will be a lot more on offer to suit you.

 But if you’re like us and are into a little bit of everything including history, culture and getting outside, then the National Trust is the one for you.
 Especially as you can also gain free entry to the Stonehenge and the museum at Hadrian’s Wall (two of the most popular English Heritage sites) even as an National Trust member.